electricui/yarn-redirect-app-builder/README.md

 yarn plugin import https://raw.githubusercontent.com/electricui/yarn-redirect-app-builder/master/bundles/%40yarnpkg/plugin-redirect-app-builder.js
 ```

 The [app-builder](https://github.com/develar/app-builder) package publishes the matrix of build platforms and architectures in every download.
 This plugin works in conjunction with a [fork of app-builder](https://github.com/electricui/app-builder) that publishes each OS and Arch separately.
+This saves about 100MB per installation.

-This plugin redirects dependencies on `app-builder-bin` to `app-builder-bin-darwin-x64` for example on a 64bit MacOS machine.
+This plugin redirects dependencies on `app-builder-bin` to `@electricui/app-builder-bin-darwin-x64` for example on a 64bit MacOS machine.

 ## Configuration